Creekmouth: History

 The Creekmouth Village as it was known, was built not far from the Thames and Roding riverbanks in the 1850s by John Bennett Lawes, primarily for workers at his factory, the Lawes Chemical and Fertiliser Company.
 The village consisted of two rows of small houses, approximately fifty in total, and had its own school, Mission Hall, shop and a public house called The Crooked Billet, which is mentioned in records going back to 1719.
 The village community was very isolated.

 Most people who lived here worked for the chemical factory, or on the river, on the barges or as Lightermen.
 The area was surrounded by marshes and fields full of grazing cows and horses.
 For much of the 20th century Creekmouth was the location of the former Barking Power Station; the current station is further east near Dagenham Dock.

 The 1953 North Sea flood struck the village hard - with the sea surge flooding the entirety of the village to a height of 3 feet.
-Although no one lost their lives, the village at Creekmouth was demolished sooner after.
+Although no one lost their lives, the village at Creekmouth was demolished soon after.
 Residents were rehoused on the nearby Thames View Estate.
 Subsequently, the Barking Creek tidal barrier was constructed in the early 1980s as part of the wider flood defences of London.